charkitch/Absurd-Ruby/README.md

 Some wacky things done in Ruby for educational purposes.

-These are some methods, flawed but interesting, I have created while looking at Ruby's functional programming capabalities.
+These are some methods, flawed but interesting, I have created while looking at Ruby's functional programming capabilities.

 ### Untouchable Stack Generator.